Alghuti-Portfolio/DuBBaPP/README.md

 **Step 11:** Correct Error
 **Common Error’s**
-- Speech-to-text api can make a mistake in the translation
+- Speech-to-text api can make a mistake in the transcription
 - Translation from translation api may be inaccurate

 **Step 12:**